 These conventions generalize and extend the COARDS conventions [COARDS].
 A major design goal has been to maintain backward compatibility with COARDS.
 Hence applications written to process datasets that conform to these conventions will also be able to process COARDS conforming datasets.
 We have also striven to maximize conformance to the COARDS standard so that datasets that only require the metadata that was available under COARDS will still be able to be processed by COARDS conforming applications.
-But because of the extensions that provide new metadata content, and the relaxation of some COARDS requirements, datasets that conform to these conventions will not necessarily be recognized by applications that adhere to the COARDS conforming are summarized below.
+But because of the extensions that provide new metadata content, and the relaxation of some COARDS requirements, datasets that conform to these conventions will not necessarily be recognized by applications that adhere to the COARDS conventions.
+The features of these conventions that allow writing netCDF files that are not COARDS conforming are summarized below.